paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2011-07-18-the_architecture_of_brasilia.markdown

 Niemeyer is one of the few architects given the opportunity to design on such a scale, so it's not surprising to discover many familiar design patterns and motifs on the city's different buildings.

 ## Strong Lines, Contrasting Curves
-{% figure u-bleed "Brasília's signature building, the National Congress, beautifully demonstrates the contrast of strong linear shapes against graceful curves.
+{% figure caption:"Brasília's signature building, the National Congress, beautifully demonstrates the contrast of strong linear shapes against graceful curves.
 Shown here is the dome of the Chamber of the Deputies resting upon the shallow base of the building.
-Photograph: [Christoph Diewald](https://www.flickr.com/photos/chris_diewald/2656782975/)" %}
+Photograph: [Christoph Diewald](https://www.flickr.com/photos/chris_diewald/2656782975/)" class:"u-bleed" %}
 {% picture showcase /2011/07/the_architecture_of_brasilia_lines.jpg alt="" %}
 {% endfigure %}

 Whilst most buildings are typically cuboid in nature, in Brasília these shapes are often exaggerated; [the hotel I stayed in][4] had its rooms lined up along three lenghthy floors, whilst the tall, thin offices of the National Congress rise above a shallow and wide building below.
 Sometimes these lines are contrasted against soft curves.
 Again, the National Congress is an example of this, but the large dome of the Museum of the Republic is also hard to miss.
 Niemeyer remarked that his curves are symbolic of Brazilian women.

 ## Reflection
-{% figure u-bleed "Reflection of Itamaraty Palace into the surrounding pool is integral to the building's design.
-Photograph: [A C Moraes](https://www.flickr.com/photos/acmoraes/2488214984/)" %}
+{% figure caption:"Reflection of Itamaraty Palace into the surrounding pool is integral to the building's design.
+Photograph: [A C Moraes](https://www.flickr.com/photos/acmoraes/2488214984/)" class:"u-bleed" %}
 {% picture showcase /2011/07/the_architecture_of_brasilia_reflection.jpg alt="" %}
 {% endfigure %}

 As many of his buildings are constructed of concrete, they are usually soften by being sat next to large pools of water.
 Reflection is clearly seen at the Itamaraty Palace but is also a prominent feature of the Presidential Residence and the National Congress.

 ## Suspension
-{% figure u-bleed "Familiar pillar designs at the Presidential Residence and at the Supreme Federal Court.
-Photographs: [Palácio do Planalto](http://info.planalto.gov.br/exec/inf_fotografiagrande.cfm?foto=05042006P00028) and [Vitor Sá](https://www.flickr.com/photos/19967853@N00/18391299/)" %}
+{% figure caption:"Familiar pillar designs at the Presidential Residence and at the Supreme Federal Court.
+Photographs: [Palácio do Planalto](http://info.planalto.gov.br/exec/inf_fotografiagrande.cfm?foto=05042006P00028) and [Vitor Sá](https://www.flickr.com/photos/19967853@N00/18391299/)" class:"u-bleed" %}
 {% picture showcase /2011/07/the_architecture_of_brasilia_suspension.jpg alt="" %}
 {% endfigure %}

 One of Niemeyer favourite tricks is show to his buildings suspended off the ground.
 Brasília is no different, and here it's often accomplished by the use of a distinctive pillar design, perhaps one that draws its inspiration from the city's layout.
 These pillars can be seen at the Supreme Court, the Presidential Residence and at the Presidential Palace.

 ## Entry
-{% figure u-bleed "Entry to the National Museum of the Republic is via a long sloping ramp.
-Photograph: [Florian Knorn](https://www.flickr.com/photos/el_floz/1424610618/)" %}
+{% figure caption:"Entry to the National Museum of the Republic is via a long sloping ramp.
+Photograph: [Florian Knorn](https://www.flickr.com/photos/el_floz/1424610618/)" class:"u-bleed" %}
 {% picture showcase /2011/07/the_architecture_of_brasilia_entry.jpg alt="" %}
 {% endfigure %}